rohitguha96/Microsoft-Azure-Learning-Resources/index.md

 ## Learning Resources

-# Header 3
-Category: AI/ML on Azure
+### Category: AI/ML on Azure

+Documentation on Azure AI/ML services

+Some Learning Paths on Microsoft Learn

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.